 Why is sharing so hard for very young children?
 Like many aspects of development, it has to do with our frontal lobes (prefrontal cortex, in neuroscience-speak) according to research.
 The

-Cognitive Skills and Reading
+Cognitive Skills and Math

 Reading involves the simultaneous, coordinated use of multiple mental processes, including attention skills, working memory, visualization, and planning according to an article written by Betsy Hill and published by EdCircuit.

 Automaticity – What It Takes and Why It Matters

 Automaticity is a concept we talk about in cognitive training — getting skills practiced to the point where they don’t require conscious thought.
 The concept also applies in other training

 Sleep and Cognitive Functioning

 We have been coming across so much research lately on the brain and sleep that it seems like a good time to remind ourselves what we know about sleep and